John Truss

-John Kenneth Truss (born April 1947) is a mathematician and emeritus professor of pure mathematics at the University of Leeds where he specialises in mathematical logic, infinite permutation groups, homogeneous structures and model theory.
+John Kenneth Truss (born April 1947) is an English mathematician.
+He is an emeritus professor of pure mathematics at the University of Leeds where he specialises in mathematical logic, infinite permutation groups, homogeneous structures and model theory.
 Truss began his career as a junior research fellow at the University of Oxford before holding a series of academic positions and lastly joining the University of Leeds.
 He has written books on discrete mathematics (1991) and mathematical analysis (1997) and was co-editor in chief of the Journal of the London Mathematical Society until June 2003.
 He is the father of the former Prime Minister of the United Kingdom, Liz Truss.

 Early life and family

 John Truss was born in April 1947.
-He graduated from King's College, Cambridge in 1968 and earned his PhD at the University of Leeds in 1973 for a dissertation titled "Some Results about Cardinal Numbers without the Axiom of Choice" which was supervised by Frank Drake.
+He graduated from King's College, Cambridge, in 1968 and earned his PhD at the University of Leeds in 1973 for a dissertation titled "Some Results about Cardinal Numbers without the Axiom of Choice" which was supervised by Frank Drake.
 In 1969, he married Priscilla Mary Grasby, a nurse, who he had met while they were students at Cambridge.
 Together, they have a daughter, Liz Truss, and three sons.
 Liz Truss has described her parents' politics as "to the left of Labour".
 Truss and his wife were both supporters of the Campaign for Nuclear Disarmament.
 They divorced in 2003.

+Truss refused to campaign with his daughter on her selection for Conservative candidate for South West Norfolk in the 2010 UK general election.